TatarinovIgor/coreum_processor/README.md

    docker build . -t birdhousedockers/coreum_multisign_service:latest -f ./Dockerfile-MS
 ```
 3. Go to folder ./ory where located files to run docker compose
-- if you would like to run Coreum processing on you local computer run the following command:
+- if you would like to run Coreum processing on you local computer, run the following command:
 ```
 docker compose -f docker-compose.yml up -d
 ```
-- if you would like to run Coreum from IDE you should specify requried env variable
+- If you would like to run Coreum from IDE you should specify requried env variable
 to run coreum_processor and coreum_multisign_service and use the following docker compose command:
 ```
 docker compose -f docker-compose-local.yml up -d
 ```
 ***
-provided docker compose files are responsible to start and run required infrastructure components like
+Provided docker compose files are responsible for starting and running required infrastructure components(such as
-postgres, ory/kratos, and run required migration scripts for database </br>
+postgres, ory/kratos, etc.), as well as for runnning required migration scripts for database </br>
 if docker-compose.yml was started successfully the coreum_processor component
 will respond on address http://127.0.0.1:9090 and coreum_multisign_service on address  http://127.0.0.1:9095
 ***
 ### Coreum processing ENV variable

-the following env variables should be provided to run coreum processing
+The following env variables should be provided to run coreum processing

 | name                      | example                                                                                                                                                      | description                                          |
 |---------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|